ScioShield/Tartarus/README.md

 The Kali instance gets such a high IP so if an Opnsense firewall is added Kali can be out of "homenet" with a /25 network.
 There is an issue of it reassigning itself an IP after ~10 min, am investigating.

+## Note
+**This is not for production!**
+Please use as a guide / lab only, I do things like placing the elastic user password in a file
+This should never be done in prod!
+If an adversary gets you Elastic super-user password or root access to a node it is **GAME OVER!**

 ## Setup
 Bring up Elastic, Windows, Linux, Kali or all hosts with the following commands.